 Jurisdiction has this?
-(Yes/No) Citation and Date (code chapter or name of plan, date of enactment or plan adoption) Authority (local, county, state, federal) Responsible Person, Department or Agency Climate Change Ordinance No - - - How has or will this be integrated whot applicable with the HMP a nd how does this reduce risk?
+(Yes/No) Citation and Date (code chapter or name of plan, date of enactment or plan adoption) Authority (local, county, state, federal) Responsible Person, Department or Agency Climate Change Ordinance No - - - How has or will this be integrated v Not applicable with the HMP a nd how does this reduce risk?
 Other: Freeboard Yes Local Law No. 2-1980.
 Zoning Code, § 4.25.
 Special Flood Hazard District.
 (Added 5-11- 1987 by L.L.
-No. 2-1987) State, Local Zoning Enforcement Officer How has or will this be integrated with the Floodplain Administrator is charleodway data available from a fed arged with obta aining, reviewing, and reasonab oly utilizing any ba ase flood elevation and Other: sensitive areas, steep slope Yes Regulations for Construction on Steep Slopes (Local Law 5 of 2011) Local Code Enforcement Officer How has or will this be integrated with Regulates soil disturbance on steep located within any existing or propiclerk.
-The Steep Slope Map will be o slopes as defi osed lot or lots ned by the Town's Steep Slope in the Town.
-The Town Steep S Slopes Map is on PLANNING DOCUMENTS General/Comprehensive Plan Yes Comprehensive Plan of the Town of Barrington - Updated April 2022 Local Planning Board How has or will this be integrated with the Plan outlines actions that the Tslopes, preserve natural features, a own can take t o improve stormwater manage ement, limit deve lopment on steep Capital Improvement Plan No - - - How has or will this be integrated we Not applicable with the HMP ai nd how does this reduce risk?
-Disaster Debris Management Plan No - - - How has or will this be integrated whot applicable How has or will this be integrated with the HMP and how does this reduce risk?
-Not applicable Floodplain Management or Watershed Plan No - - - How has or will this be integrated with the HMP and how does this reduce risk?
-Not applicable Stormwater Management Plan No - - - How has or will this be integrated with the HMP and how does this reduce risk?
-Not applicable Open Space Plan No - - - How has or will this be integrated when the second with the HMP a nd how does this reduce risk?
+No. 2-1987) State, Local Zoning Enforcement Officer How has or will this be integrated we have floodplain Administrator is charloodway data available from a fed arged with obta ining, reviewing, and reasonab oly utilizing any ba ase flood elevation and Other: sensitive areas, steep slope Yes Regulations for Construction on Steep Slopes (Local Law 5 of 2011) Local Code Enforcement Officer How has or will this be integrated of Regulates soil disturbance on steep located within any existing or prop Clerk.
+The Steep Slope Map will be o slopes as defi osed lot or lots ned by the Town's Steep Slope: in the Town.
+The Town Steep S Slopes Map is on PLANNING DOCUMENTS General/Comprehensive Plan Yes Comprehensive Plan of the Town of Barrington - Updated April 2022 Local Planning Board How has or will this be integrated with the Plan outlines actions that the Tildslopes, preserve natural features, a own can take t o improve stormwater manage ement, limit deve lopment on steep Capital Improvement Plan No - - - How has or will this be integrated v Not applicable with the HMP ai nd how does this reduce risk? ' Disaster Debris Management Plan No - - - How has or will this be integrated v Not applicable with the HMP a nd how does this reduce risk?
+Floodplain Management or Watershed Plan No - - - How has or will this be integrated with the HMP and how does this reduce risk?
+Not applicable Stormwater Management Plan No - - - How has or will this be integrated v Not applicable with the HMP a nd how does this reduce risk?
+Open Space Plan No - - - How has or will this be integrated v Not applicable with the HMP a nd how does this reduce risk?